bezabu/bb-treasure-hunter/README.md

 - Check dig input received correctly

-  - Test: Begin the game and press the spacebar and press the dig button in an empty cell.
-Observe outcome.
+  - Test: Begin the game and press the space bar and press the dig button in an empty cell.
+Observe the outcome.
     - Result: The cell is marked as previously dug and a hole appears.
 If it is a treasure location, it is displayed appropriately.

 - Check collision detection works correctly

   - Test: Begin the game and move the hunter towards a rock.
 Attempt to run through it and observe.
 Do the same at the edges of the island.
     - Result: The hunter will not move through the cell containing the rock or past the edges of the island.
-A running animation is still displayer
+A running animation is still displayed.

-- Check 'perspective' draw order is correct
+- Check the 'perspective' draw order is correct

   - Test: Begin the game and move the hunter behind a tree and a rock at various points, from each corner of the map and observe the hunter.
     - Result: The hunter is obscured by trees and rocks that are lower down (and therefore should be 'in front' of the hunter), and a faint overlay of the hunter is displayed in the correct position

-- Check hint message is functioning correctly
+- Check if the hint message is functioning correctly

   - Test: Begin the game and locate a piece of treasure using the hint message, checking against the console log which displays the locations of the 2 treasures, and observe the outcome.
     - Result: The hint message displays the text "red-hot" at the treasure location and at an acceptable radius around it (2-3 cells).